How Long After a Settlement Do I Get My Money?

 The steps you can expect following the issuing of the check include:

-- Deductions: After the check clears, your attorney will deduct their legal fees and any other case-related expenses according to the terms of the contingency fee agreement you entered into as a client.
-Your lawyer may also pay your medical and other expenses for you.
+• Deductions: After the check clears, your attorney will deduct their legal fees and any other case-related expenses according to the terms of the contingency fee agreement you entered into as a client.
+Your lawyer may also pay your medical expenses and others for you.
 The remainder of the settlement is yours.

 Types of Settlements and Payment Timelines